Remote Desktop closes immediately after login

 Note: Now you can find that Remote desktop connectivity can be more fluid because the resolution of the screen is reduced and the clipboard is disabled.

 The final solution to Remote Desktop closes immediately after login

 It’s free, stable, and secure.
 With it, you can access computers from another computer anywhere, anytime.
 It’s compatible with all editions of 11/10/8.1/8/7 and Windows Server 2022/2019/2016/2012 R2 (64bit and 32bit), thus you don’t consider the Windows version of the computers.
 See how it works:

 Step 1.
-Download and install AnyViewer on the host computer (the PC you want to control) and the client computer.
+Download and install AnyViewer on the host computer (the PC you want to control) and the client computer (the computer that you start remote control).